mmakwana2019/IntuneAutomate/README.md

 ---

-## ✅ **GitHub**
+## ✅ **GitHub- Project Folders**

-Before the release of IntuneAutomate v0.1 This repository does not contain the source solution BUT once available will include  **Four directories** to help you deploy in your environment: A Setup guide, Power platform solution, SharePoint List (data source) and Power Automate flows to sychronise data.
-Register via the website to be notified once available.
+With the release of version 1.0 there are **Four key directories** to help you get setup and deploy within your own environment: A Setup guide, Power platform solution, SharePoint List (data source) and Power Automate flows to sychronise data.
+Clone and download the files in preparation for the setup and please raise your questions here within GiiHub or contact me via LinkedIn.

 ---